NIPG-DG schemes for transformed master equations modeling open quantum systems: Introduction

 Different numerical methods have been used in the computational simulation of models for open quantum systems.
-Regarding computational modeling of open quantum systems via Wigner functions, stochastic methods such as Monte Carlo simulations of Fokker-Planck equations in Quantum Optics have been reported \cite{doi:10.1142/S0217984994000248}, as well as numerical discretizations of velocities for the stationary Wigner equation\cite{RevModPhys.62.745}.
-However, there is an inherent stochastic error in the solution of PDE's by Monte Carlo methods (where this error will decrease slowly, as $N^{-1/2}$, by increasing the number of samples $N$).
-There is literature on the Wigner numerical simulation of quantum tunneling phenomena \cite{12c710cb-09d6-3648-9a11-c65d0b7e8f85}, as well as work on operator splitting methods for Wigner-Poisson \cite{55c98552-dbda-399e-bf25-fc085941dc30}, and on the semidiscrete analysis of the Wigner equation \cite{GoudonSDWigner}.
-However, the nature of the phenomena for open quantum systems claims the need for a numerical method that reflects in its nature the physics of both transport and noise represented by diffusion (for Markovian interactions), therefore the interest on Discontinuous Galerkin (DG) methods that can mimic numerically convection-diffusion problems, such as Local DG or Interior Penalty methods, for example.
-There is work in \cite{Gamba} on an adaptable DG scheme for Wigner-Fokker-Planck, where a Non-symmetric Interior Penalty Galerkin method is used for the computational modeling.
-The main issue of the use of a Wigner model for open quantum systems though is the fact that, except for the case of harmonic potentials, the costliest term computationally in a Wigner formulation is the pseudo-differential integral operator, whereas a simple Fourier transformation of the Wigner equation might render this term as just a simple multiplication between the related density matrix and the (non-harmonic) potential and therefore not computationally costly anymore in a master equation setting.
+Regarding computational modeling of open quantum systems via Wigner functions, stochastic methods such as Monte Carlo simulations of Fokker-Planck equations in quantum optics have been reported \cite{doi:10.1142/S0217984994000248}, as well as numerical discretizations of velocities for the stationary Wigner equation\cite{RevModPhys.62.745}.
+However, there is an inherent stochastic error in the solution of partial differential equations (PDEs) by Monte Carlo methods (where this error will decrease slowly, as $N^{-1/2}$, by increasing the number of samples $N$). { There is literature on the computational methods for Wigner equations based on spectral methods, such as work in \cite{12c710cb-09d6-3648-9a11-c65d0b7e8f85} related to the Wigner numerical simulation of quantum tunneling phenomena, and work in \cite{RinghoferConvergence,06e29f02-3d45-3e6b-93aa-17b8a7d51143} related to spectral methods for Wigner-Poisson based on spectral collocation techniques.
+More specifically, there is work on computational methods for Wigner equations based on spectral elements, as in \cite{Shao_Lu_Cai_2011}, which presents adaptive conservative cell average spectral element methods for a transient Wigner Equation in quantum transport.} There is work as well on operator splitting methods for Wigner-Poisson \cite{55c98552-dbda-399e-bf25-fc085941dc30,doi:10.1137/0732084}, and on the semidiscrete analysis of the Wigner equation \cite{GoudonSDWigner}, as well as on discrete models for quantum transport in semiconductor devices in \cite{lohrengel:hal-00210604}.
+There is also work in \cite{1202616} on quantum ensemble Monte Carlo techniques for the study of a resonant tunneling diode based on a Wigner function description.
+There is work as well on the splitting-scheme solution of a collisionless Wigner equation with a non-parabolic band profile in \cite{demeio2003splitting}.
+However, the nature of the phenomena for open quantum systems claims the need for a numerical method that reflects in its nature the physics of both transport and noise { (represented by diffusion for system-environment interactions assumed to be Markovian),} therefore the interest on Discontinuous Galerkin (DG) methods that can mimic numerically convection-diffusion problems, such as Local DG or Interior Penalty methods, for example. { There is work by \cite{liu2016entropy} on entropy satisfying DG methods to model nonlinear Fokker-Planck equations. } { In particular, there is work} in \cite{Gamba}, with theoretical foundations on the analysis in \cite{Riviere,IJNAM6533} (all of these works for the numerical solution of scalar functions), on an adaptable DG scheme for Wigner-Fokker-Planck as a convection-diffusion equation, where a Discontinuous Galerkin method is used for the computational modeling of the problem.
+The main issue of using a Wigner model for open quantum systems though is the fact that, except for the case of harmonic potentials, the computationally costliest term in a Wigner formulation of a quantum transport problem is the pseudo-differential integral operator, whereas a simple Fourier transformation of the Wigner equation might render this term as just a simple multiplication between the related density matrix and the (possibly non-harmonic) potential, and therefore not as computationally costly anymore in a master equation setting for the density matrix.
 There are literature reports of the appliciation of Discontinuous Galerkin Methods onto Quantum-Liouville type equations \cite{GaniSchulzDGquantumLiouville}, and numerical simulations of the Quantum Liouville-Poisson system as well \cite{Suh1991NumericalSO}.
-However this kind of equations consider only the quantum transport part of the problem, since diffusion does not appears in Liouville transport, so noise due to an environment is missing to be modeled in a DG setting for master equations up to the author's knowledge.
+However, this kind of equations consider only the quantum transport part of the problem, since diffusion { does not appear} in Liouville transport, therefore the noise due to an environment is missing to be modeled in a DG setting for Lindblad master equations up to the author's knowledge.